gillis785/gillis785/README.md

 <h3>Hi 👋, My name is Gilles
-<h4>Homelabs and CybersecuritySelf-host various servers.
+<h4>Homelabs, Cybersecurity and Self-host various servers.
 Utilize Proxmox and VMware ESXi for various virtual machines and Networking setups.
 Use of pfSense.
 Learning to code.
 Automation scripts.</h4>

 - 🌍  I'm based in Canada*
 - 🧠  I'm learning React/Next.js*